zeekay/workpool/README.md

 The status will be one of:

-- `{ kind: "pending" }`: The function has not started yet.
+- `{ kind: "pending"; attempt: number }`: The function has not started yet.
-- `{ kind: "inProgress" }`: The function is currently running.
+- `{ kind: "running"; attempt: number }`: The function is currently running.
-- `{ kind: "completed"; completionStatus: CompletionStatus }`: The function has finished.
+- `{ kind: "finished" }`: The function has succeeded, failed, or been canceled.

-The `CompletionStatus` type is one of:

-- `"success"`: The function completed successfully.
-- `"error"`: The function threw an error.
-- `"canceled"`: The function was canceled.
-- `"timeout"`: The function timed out.

 ## Canceling work

-You can cancel work by calling `pool.cancel(id)`.
+You can cancel work by calling `pool.cancel(id)` or all of them with `pool.cancelAll()`.

-This will remove the work from the queue and mark it as canceled.
-If the work has already started, it will wait for it to finish, but not allow retries.
+This will avoid starting or retrying, but will not stop in-progress work.

 <!-- END: Include on https://convex.dev/components -->